Quasiconvex function: Definition and properties

+sets are always lines.
+More generally, the level sets of a quasilinear function over $\mathbb{R}^n$ are $n-1$-dimensional planes.

 Applications

 Quasiconvex functions have applications in mathematical analysis, in mathematical optimization, and in game theory and economics.

 Mathematical optimization

 In nonlinear optimization, quasiconvex programming studies iterative methods that converge to a minimum (if one exists) for quasiconvex functions.
 Quasiconvex programming is a generalization of convex programming.
 Quasiconvex programming is used in the solution of "surrogate" dual problems, whose biduals provide quasiconvex closures of the primal problem, which therefore provide tighter bounds than do the convex closures provided by Lagrangian dual problems.
 In theory, quasiconvex programming and convex programming problems can be solved in reasonable amount of time, where the number of iterations grows like a polynomial in the dimension of the problem (and in the reciprocal of the approximation error tolerated); however, such theoretically "efficient" methods use "divergent-series" step size rules, which were first developed for classical subgradient methods.
 Classical subgradient methods using divergent-series rules are much slower than modern methods of convex minimization, such as subgradient projection methods, bundle methods of descent, and nonsmooth filter methods.